rabbitmq/rabbitmq-website/site/tutorials/tutorial-four-java.md

     }

 Compile as usual (see [tutorial one](tutorial-one-java.html) for compilation and classpath advice).
-For convenience we'll now use an environment variable $CP for the classpath when running examples.
+For convenience we'll now use an environment variable $CP (that's %CP% on Windows) for the classpath when running examples.

 If you want to save only 'warning' and 'error' (and not 'info') log